 A rare filet will have a final internal temperature of 125°F. after resting.
 A medium rare filet will have a final internal temperature of 130°F. after resting.

-Sauce for Filet Mignon
+Filet Mignon Sauce

 If you want to make a pan sauce you might consider transferring the steaks to a rimmed baking sheet to finish cooking in the oven.
 Allow the rimmed baking sheet to heat in the preheating oven.
 There are two reasons to consider this: 1) Any of the browned bits on the bottom of the searing pan (the “fond”) will not overbrown and burn when the pan goes into the oven.
 Two, you can start on your pan sauce while the steaks finish cooking in the oven and rest afterwards.